Saran-nns/sorn/paper/paper.md

 ## SORN Network Model

-As described in [ @lazar2009sorn; @zheng2013network;] the activity of neurons in the excitatory and inhibitory pool is given by the following state equations,
+As defined in [@lazar2009sorn; @zheng2013network] the activity of neurons in the excitatory and inhibitory pool is given by the following state equations,

 \begin{equation}
 \label{es}